Case Study / Healthcare / Care Access

 Health information, payments, identity, reports, consent, and clinician access required embedded security and assurance practices.

-Complex healthcare journeys need product thinking and systems engineering in the same room.
+Complex healthcare journeys need product thinking and delivery engineering in the same room.

 The engagement covered patient mobile and web journeys, clinician workflows, assisted booking, in-hospital kiosks, and home-care field operations.